Kyper005/Hello-World/README.md

 # Hello-World
 My first Github project
-I have no Expierience with GITHUB before this.
+I have no experience with Github before this.
-I did this because the tutorial said to.
+The tutorial said to.